 An important part of managing chronic conditions is having dedicated follow-up clinic visits to address those conditions.
 The copays can be prohibitive for many patients.
-CHPW has long believed it is contradictory to encourage members to seek treatment to address chronic illness while still requiring copays and coinsurance that often serve as barriers to care.
+CHPW has long believed it is contradictory to encourage members to seek treatment to address chronic illness while still requiring copays and coinsurance, which often serve as barriers to care.
 To decrease barriers to appropriate follow-up, we are reducing the copay to zero for visits to address the below conditions.
 (Member will present a Zero Cost Services ID card along with the regular CHPW Medicare Advantage member ID Card at time of service to qualify for the zero copay.)

 Chronic obstructive pulmonary disease (COPD)

 The copay will be zero for visits to primary care and pulmonology for a primary diagnosis related to COPD.
 Copays for Oxygen DME will also be zero for members with COPD.

 The copay will be zero for visits to PCP, endocrinology, ophthalmology or optometry for a primary diagnosis related to Diabetes (or diabetic retinal exam).

 The copay will be zero for visits to PCP and cardiology with a primary diagnosis related to Heart Failure.

 Zero Cost Items to Help All Our Medicare Members with Specific Conditions Who Are Participating In Care Management